YordanGeorgiev/qto/doc/md/devops_guide.md

 ## 6. SOURCE CODE MANAGEMENT
-The issue-tracker is a derivative of the wrapp tool - this means that development and deployment process must be integrated into a single pipeline.
+The qto is a derivative of the wrapp tool - this means that development and deployment process must be integrated into a single pipeline.